AleksaC/astro-parallel-build-check/README.md

 Passing flags to build and check commands is not supported at the moment.
 I'm holding off on this because I don't need it and there is a chance I'll never do.
-The best option would probably be to have the same flags as `astro build` command and pass the `astro check` configuration through environment variables.
+The best option would probably be to have the same flags as `astro build` command and pass the `astro check` configuration as environment variables.

 ## Contact
 - [Personal website](https://aleksac.me)